 If you represent a non-U.S. company looking to establish or expand your North American operations, we invite you to consider Connecticut.
 The epicenter of the U.S. Northeast, Connecticut can offer you an ideal location — within two hours of Boston of New York and within 800 kilometers of one-third of the entire U.S. economy!
 Here, you’ll also be able to draw from one of the nation’s most highly educated, highly productive workforces.
 Connecticut’s government and business leaders are eager to work collaboratively with you to identify the resources and support you need to grow your business here in our state.

-- Within 800 kms (500 miles) of Connecticut, you’ll find one-third of the America’s entire population, Gross Domestic Product (GDP), jobs and businesses.
-Source: U.S. Bureau of Economic Analysis, 2014
+- Within 800 kms (500 miles) of Connecticut, you’ll find 33% of America’s Gross Domestic Product (GDP) and 30% of the U.S. population, businesses and jobs.
+Source: U.S. Bureau of Economic Analysis 2017; CERC calculations

-- More than 700 global companies have subsidiaries in Connecticut.
-Source: Organization for International Investment, 2016
+- More than 730 global companies have subsidiaries in Connecticut.
+Source: OFII, 2018

 - Connecticut ranks among the top five states for quality of life in the U.S., yet housing prices are substantially lower than neighboring Boston or New York.
 Source: Forbes